 Bash the garlic using mortar pestle and pound it till you have a coarse paste. (do not use water)

 Remove it and set it aside.

-Cut ginger into small pieces and bash the ginger to make paste (not too smooth) without using water.
+Cut ginger into small pieces and bash the ginger to make paste (not very smooth) without using water.

-Halve the tomato and grate it or roughly chop them and then grind them to attain tomato pulp.
+Halve the tomato and grate it or roughly chop them and then grind them to attain tomato puree.
 Set aside.

 Set the cooking pot on medium heat and add ghee to it.

 As the ghee begins to heat, add garlic paste and cook it for a few minutes or till it begins to turn golden.
 (Keep stirring continuously and tossing the garlic around to prevent it from burning.)

 Add ginger paste and cook till the ginger is cooked and the ginger & garlic give no raw smell.
 Keep stirring continuously.

 Reduce heat and add the ground spices along with red chilli powder, turmeric powder and salt.